How to Handle a Hit-and-Run in Ontario

 Speak with a Personal Injury Lawyer

-If you get injured due to a hit-and-run, your regular insurance typically won’t cover medical expenses.
+Medical and rehabilitation expenses are usually covered through accident benefits under your auto insurance policy, regardless of who caused the accident.
 Instead, you must consult with a personal injury lawyer, who will collect the necessary evidence to ensure you get the coverage you deserve.

 How To Report a Hit-and-Run Accident in Ontario